Distributed Antenna System (DAS) in Australia

 Evolving user Connectivity expectations

 Even in situations where there is RF penetration from the outside presenting a viable mobile phone signal, the performance, particularly around data throughput, can be largely unpredictable.
-The user essentially shares capacity with the outdoor network, so during peak times, it’s likely they will experience a deterioration in throughput due to network congestion.
+The user essentially shares capacity with the outdoor network, so during peak times, they will likely experience a throughput deterioration due to network congestion.
+Businesses have evolved to leverage the connectivity provided by mobile networks, outages or slow downs can have real implications to the performance of a business, so there is often a business case for having a dedicated Distributed Antenna System to maximise uptime and performance

 Advantages of a Distributed Antenna System